jessstringham/7weeksofmaking/week1.md

  * documentation: make a cheat sheet for the feedback loop and render network.
 I need to learn more tricks there!

  * i really want to try applying lookups to random images! [like in this one](https://www.youtube.com/watch?v=mAp_wxuuw_U&t=698s)
- * now that i've done glsl, what weird affects can i do? i had to do blurring in feedback..
+ * now that i've done glsl, what weird affects can i do? i had to do motion blur in feedback..

+ * how can i create a color scheme?
+I know how to make a 1x5 random noise, but I don't know how to
+ * how do folks manage constants that are used in a ton of places? there are so many little lines!